 Streaming is nice, but it doesn’t give you permanent, ongoing access to your favorite movies and shows.
 If the streaming model isn’t for you, you can pick from a variety of digital stores to save your own copies of these videos to your phone.
 With this option, you can keep your content forever, and you won’t have the monthly expense of a subscription fee to worry about either.

 Google Play Movies & TV

-Google Play Movies & TV (Android, iOS): Google’s digital movie and TV show store is very well stocked.
+Google’s digital movie and TV show store is well-stocked.
 As you’d expect from Google, you can watch your stuff from pretty much any device—a web browser, iPhones, Android devices, smart TVs, and so on.
-Anything you purchase and watch will actually stream to your phone, Netflix-style, though you do have the option to cache downloads in advance if you’re going to be without Wi-Fi.
-The mobile apps themselves are simple and streamlined, but have everything you need.
+Anything you purchase and watch will stream to your phone, Netflix-style, though you do have the option to cache downloads in advance if you’re going to be without WiFi.
+You can also watch on other mobile apps, including Google TV, and the YouTube app.
+The interface of Google Play Movies & TV is simple and streamlined, but have everything you need.

-Plex (Android, iOS): Plex works a bit like your own personal Netflix.
-If you have a library of video content (from ripped DVDs to iTunes purchases) saved on your computer or networked drive, Plex lets you beam that video to pretty much any other device you like, including your smartphone.
+Plex works a bit like your personal Netflix.
+If you have a library of video content (from ripped DVDs to iTunes purchases) saved on your computer or networked drive, Plex lets you beam that video to pretty much any other device you’d like, including your smartphone.
 Despite all the heavy lifting going on behind the scenes, the app is simple and a pleasure to use.
 For more information on setting it up, check out our guide on streaming your video collection to multiple devices.
-The basic Plex service is free, but to watch your movies and shows on a phone, you’ll need a Plex Pass, which currently costs $4.99 a month, $39.99 a year, or $149.99 for a lifetime.
+The basic Plex service is free, but you’ll need a Plex Pass to watch movies and shows on a phone, which currently costs $5 a month, $40 a year, or $120 for a lifetime.